9cat/TempleCoin-Instawallet/README.md

-Cryptocoin Instawallet (inc. Litecoin and Bitcoin support)
+Templecoin Instawallet (inc. Templecoin, Litecoin and Bitcoin support)
 ====================
 This PHP web application is designed to allow users to instantly obtain a wallet for any cryptocurreny (Litecoin, Bitcoin, etc) without having to sign up for an account or download a client or large blockchain.
 It also provides users the ability to password their wallets for added security against key leakage.